graverok/geoditor/README.md

 });
 ```
 ### .on("select")
-Fires on selected features change.
+Fires on feature selection change.
 Array of selected indices is passed into listener.
 ```ts
 geoditor.on("select", (selected: number[]) => {
   /**